whathellis/Obsidian/Mashroomash/08/Plugins/Heatmap Calendar.md

 Useful for tracking progress for exercise, finances, social time, project progression, passions, vices etc.

-To be used with [[Obsidian Dataview|Obsidian Dataview]], but could be used standalone or with other plugins aswell (if you know some javascript).
+To be used with [[./Obsidian Dataview|Obsidian Dataview]], but could be used standalone or with other plugins aswell (if you know some javascript).

 Shows a black logo in light color mode and a white one in dark color mode.